aedanpope/tc_client/README.md

 #### Algorithm

-We use a deep neural network to approximate the optimal action-value function.
+We use a deep neural network to approximate the optimal action-value function:

 _Q(s,a)_ = reward for taking action _a_ in state _s_ plus all discounted future reward (so the best action a in a state s is the one such that Q(s,a) is maximum)